And honestly, if you DON'T have a hard time feeling your chest working while bench pressing, this method is going to be even better for you.

 This is their primary function...and when you combine it with the pressing movement, the results are RIDICULOUSLY effective.

-Sit on the bench, then loop your left wrist through band.
+Sit on the bench, then loop your right wrist through band ends.
+Then lean over and put your left wrist through the other band ends.

 Now lie back and get into position for the bench press, just as you normally would with the exact same grip.